jaedencca/Cloropleth-map-web-viewer/README.md

-# Heat-map-web-viewer
+# Cloropleth-map-web-viewer
-Lab 4 of GEOG 328, heat map spatial analysis over the web on Mapbox.
+Lab 4 of GEOG 328, cloropleth map spatial analysis over the web on Mapbox.